Kampfgeschwader 100: Southern France, Operation Steinbock and Western Front

 It had only 11 operational aircraft from 21 on 20 March.
 It raided Bristol on 27/28 March but lost six to attacks by Allied bombers on its bases.
 Operations were delayed from 1 to 11 April.
 It attacked Hull on 20/21 April, Bristol 23/24 April, Plymouth on 25/26 April and Portsmouth as on the 26/27, 27/28, 28/29, 29/30 April.
 Aside from the 26/27 April, it took part in bombing Portsmouth on the same nights.
 The group used the Fritz X guided missiles on these operations.
 The attacks against the ports were intended to disrupt preparations for Operation Overlord, which the Germans knew was imminent.

 On 19/20 March it lost 2./KG 100 Staffelkapitän Heinrich Müller, when he was shot down by a No. 307 Squadron RAF night fighter piloted by Pilot Officer J. Brochocki.
 A second Staffelkapitän of the unit was lost on 20/21 April when Herbert Dostlebe and his crew were killed by Flying Officer J. H. Corre from No. 264 Squadron RAF.
 A third commander of the unit was lost on 26/27 April when Gustav Heckewerth was killed returning from the attack on Portsmouth.
 Another notable casualty was Herbert Pfeffer of the Stab III./KG 100, shot down by Squadron leader D. J. Williams commanding No. 406 Squadron RAF.
 A dozen KG 100 bombers, including one Dornier Do 217 and 11 He 177s, were lost on operations.
 At the end of May 1944, I./KG 100 was redesignated III./KG 1 and ceased to exist.

 III./KG 100 remained in the Mediterranean from mid-February to mid-April 1944.
 Allied attacks against the base at Toulouse cost the Gruppe five Do 217s on 15 April.
 The group was relocated to forward airfields in northern France and used Fritz X bombs in the attacks on Portsmouth harbour on 29/30 April, in which it tried and failed to sink two battleships.
 After the D-Day landings on 6 June 1944 it attacked shipping in the Seine on 8 June.
-It sank the transport Bulolo and destroyer Lawford.
+It sank the destroyer Lawford.
 It repeated attacks off the Normandy beachhead on 10 June and on 13 June sank the destroyer Boadicea.